 The equation below allows you to adjust IMPLAN's estimated regional commuting rate to your known regional commuting rate.

 samCR = commuting rate reported in the SAM

 newEC = the EC value you want to use when running the analysis

-After the scenario has been run, add the difference (EC - newEC) back to your direct EC effect since by definition EC occurs at the site of employment.
+After the analysis has been run, add the difference (EC - newEC) back to your direct EC effect since by definition EC occurs at the site of employment.
 Since EC is a component of Value Added, you should update the calculation of Value Added to include the difference.
+Because payroll taxes (social insurance taxes) are paid at the site of employment, the direct effect payroll taxes in your tax results will also need to be revised to their pre-EC adjustment levels.
+Create a separate activity, duplicate your event but use your EC value that has not been adjusted for commuting, and perform the analysis in a new scenario.
+Use the resulting direct effect EC payments to social insurance as replacement values for your adjusted EC analysis and re-sum the direct effect and total effect tax impact tables.
 This way you correctly account for the in-commuters' direct effect, but you have also made sure that they did not generate any further local impact.